philipjfredholm/BachelorsProject/README.md

 # Instructions
 This repository contains the files used in my (Philip Fredholm's) bachelor's project.
-For the proper context of what all the things do, please see the thesis/report available at [ADD LINK HERE].
+For the proper context of what all the things do, please see the thesis/report available [here](https://lup.lub.lu.se/student-papers/search/publication/9125492).
 The original files which I was given were ROOT-files storing ROOT-trees according to the structure shown in Figure 7 of the report.
 The various objects were declared and implemented according to the files in the folder `raw`.
 The end output is the figures seen in the report.
 Here, I outline the general steps taken to produce these plots.

 1. First, the command `make all` should be entered into the terminal.
 This will create all the necessary executables according to the naming scheme that a file called i.e. `combine.cpp`